nodatime/nodatime/www/unstable/userguide/serialization.md

  offset always includes hours and minutes, to conform with ECMA-262.
  It does not support round-tripping offsets with sub-minute components.
 - `ZonedDateTime`: As `OffsetDateTime`, but with a time zone ID at the end: `yyyy'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFFFo<G> z`
 - `Interval`: A compound object of the form `{ Start: xxx, End: yyy }` where `xxx` and `yyy` are represented however the serializer sees fit.
 (Typically using the default representation above.)
 An alternative form can be specified using the `WithIsoIntervalConverter` extension method on `JsonSerializer`/`JsonSerializerSettings`.
+If an interval is infinite in either direction, the corresponding property is omitted.
 - `Offset`: general pattern, e.g. `+05` or `-03:30`
 - `Period`: The round-trip period pattern; `NodaConverters.NormalizingIsoPeriodConverter` provides a converter using the normalizing ISO-like pattern
 - `Duration`: A duration pattern of `-H:mm:ss.FFFFFFFFF` (like the standard round-trip pattern, but starting with hours instead of days)